SimonLeeHK/azure-powershell/VirtualNetwork/README.md

 # Virtual Network
 This folder provide the powershell script for Azure virtual network.

-## Login Credential
+## Login To Azure
-To login to Azure environment, you can run automation by this script, or run below command.
+To login to Azure environment, you can run the cmdlet from here.
+Or, for automation tasks without user interaction, you can reference from here.

 ```powershell
 # Define Tenant ID